berkeley-abc/abc/src/base/sn/readme.md

 `SN_CAST` is a one-fanin operator whose object width and signedness define the result type.
 It does not permute bits.
-An equal-width cast only changes the signedness annotation; widening sign-extends a signed result and zero-extends an unsigned result; narrowing discards high bits and retains the LSB-first low-order portion. `sn_slang` adds casts for explicit and implicit slang conversions, `$signed` / `$unsigned`, dynamic selected-value normalization, packed-value updates, and final normalization of `SN_MUX` data branches to the mux result width.
+An equal-width cast only changes the signedness annotation; widening sign-extends a signed result and zero-extends an unsigned result; narrowing discards high bits and retains the LSB-first low-order portion. `sn` adds casts for explicit and implicit slang conversions, `$signed` / `$unsigned`, dynamic selected-value normalization, packed-value updates, and final normalization of `SN_MUX` data branches to the mux result width.
 Memory, DSP, and carry mapping may also introduce casts while adapting word-level values to primitive interfaces.
 The Verilog writer uses `$signed` or